Macon County Health Department

 Women, Infants and Children (WIC)

-Vouchers to buy nutritious foods (such as cheese, milk and cereals) are issued to women who are pregnant of breast feeding and to children under five years of age who are at risk for poor growth.
+WIC cards to buy nutritious foods (such as cheese, milk and cereals) are issued to women who are pregnant of breast feeding and to children under five years of age who are at risk for poor growth.
 Recipients must meet certain income guidelines.

 We are able to perform well-child checkups, physical exams, screening tests and immunizations (shots).
 The Health Department strongly recommends regular checkups and makes referrals for medical/dental services to make sure all children are as healthy as possible.